Bus Lane Enforcement

 How are bus lanes authorised?

-Bus Lanes are created by Traffic Regulation Orders (TROs) (pdf, 88kb) and supplemented by John Dobson Street and St Mary's Place Variation Order 2015 (pdf, 471kb), Great North Road Variation Order 2016 (pdf, 163kb), Monument Area Variation Order 2016 (pdf, 181kb) and William Armstrong Drive Variation Order 2017 (pdf, 130kb) and Newgate Street Variation Experimental Traffic Regulation Order (261 KB) using powers under the Road Traffic Regulation Act 1984.
+Bus Lanes are created by Traffic Regulation Orders (TROs) (pdf, 88kb) and supplemented by John Dobson Street and St Mary's Place Variation Order 2015 (pdf, 471kb), Great North Road Variation Order 2016 (pdf, 163kb), Monument Area Variation Order 2016 (pdf, 181kb) and William Armstrong Drive Variation Order 2017 (pdf, 130kb) Newgate Street Variation Experimental Traffic Regulation Order (261 KB) and Neville Street Variation Order 2019 (pdf, 189kb) and Killingworth Road Variation Order 2019 (pdf, 133kb) using powers under the Road Traffic Regulation Act 1984.
 A bus lane is a traffic lane reserved for buses (and pedal cycles, motorcycles, taxis and authorised vehicles, where indicated by the signs).

 When are bus lanes in operation?